 The bottom line is that it is impossible to determine if the way you are using a quotation is fair use or not.
 Not only does it depend on the four factors above, it also depends on the Judge’s bias, and on how aggressive the copyright holder is.

-Doing this research as made me think twice about using quotations in my books.
+Doing this research has made me think twice about using quotations in my books.
 In future I will use pre-1923 quotes and ask myself, “is this quotation absolutely necessary?”
-If it isn’t then I won’t use it.
+If it isn’t then I may not use it.